 The owners of Elmwood Japanese restaurant Sato are opening a ramen and noodle bar in University Heights.

 The space at 3268 Main St., formerly Kung Food, will offer Sato’s popular housemade ramen in a variety of styles.
-It also will feature soba, buckwheat noodles served either cold with dipping sauce, or hot in soup.
+It will also feature soba, buckwheat noodles served either cold with dipping sauce, or hot in soup.
 “We just signed the lease, so we’re looking at probably mid-May,” said owner Joshua Smith.

-His wife, Satomi, the chef of the couple, comes from a family of ramen shop owners in Japan.
+His wife Satomi, the chef of the couple, comes from a family of ramen shop owners in Japan.
 The University Heights spot, with about 25 seats at a ramen bar and common tables, is the kind of place they expected to open originally, Joshua Smith said.